I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Lisa,” he said to me.
 A muscle at his defined jaw jumped, visible even beneath the few days of stubble covering the lower half of his face.

-Lifting my hand for a shake, Abbey intercepted it before I could bring my fingers parallel to the ground.
+Lifting my hand for a shake, Gabby intercepted it before I could bring my fingers parallel to the ground.
 “As always, a real pleasure to look at you, Abram.
 What do you have to eat?
 Lisa left all her stuff behind—including her wallet—so we’re starving.”
 Using my mistakenly offered hand, she pulled me inside the house, brushing past Abram.

 Gabby steered me into the kitchen and sat me on a stool, giving me a hard look before turning for the fridge and pulling out a box of pizza.
 I placed the Sephora bag on the counter and waited, unsure what to do.
 If I’d been me—Mona, not Lisa—I’d have made myself mint tea.
 But I had no idea if drinking mint tea was in character for Lisa.
 Maybe I should pour myself a glass of whiskey?

-“Like I said, gorgeous,” Gabby walked into his line of sight, blocking me from view, “she left all her shit behind, even her phone.”
+“Like I said, gorgeous—” Gabby walked into his line of sight, blocking me from view “—she left all her shit behind, even her phone.”

 “Well, if you’d let me finish, I would tell you.
 She left it all at security.
 She was almost late for the plane and had to run to the gate,” Gabby lied smoothly, making me envious.
 “We’d already arranged to have me pick her up from O’Hare.
 Don’t fret, though.
-My daddy’s secretary called the airport and they’re overnighting her phone and stuff.
+My mother’s secretary called the airport and they’re sending her phone and stuff.
 It should get here tomorrow or the day after.”

 Gabby’s lies were so persuasive, spoken with such artlessness, I almost believed her.
-I need lying lessons.

 One-word answers.
 One-word answers.
 One-word answers.